albar965/littlenavmap-manual/en/ROUTEDESCR.md

 #### Speed and Altitude {#speed-and-altitude}

-Crusing speed and cruising level not separated by a space.
+Cruising speed and cruising level not separated by a space.

 Speed is prefixed with: